syarul/quran-meta/README.md

 #Contribution

 Feel free to drop anything.
-[Tanzil.net](http://tanzil.net/trans/) has more translations, but ony downloadable as txt files if you need them converted into json format to used with this app let me know of it.
+[Tanzil.net](http://tanzil.net/trans/) has more translations, but ony downloadable as txt files if you need them converted into json let me know of it.